Skip to main content

 In June 2019, the Federal Government, the Länder, the social partners and the Federal Employment Agency (Bundesagentur für Arbeit – BA) adopted a National Continuing Education Strategy.
 The strategy, which focuses on continuing vocational education and training (CVET), is intended to make a significant contribution to enabling both individuals and society to successfully cope with structural change and new challenges (e.g. automation, digitalisation).
 Continuing education offers and funding opportunities are to be made more transparent and accessible to all, in order to provide targeted support to groups of people with below-average participation in continuing education or small and medium-sized enterprises without large human resources departments.
 A first report on the results was published in June 2021.

 In September 2022, the partners of the National Continuing Education Strategy decided to continue and further develop the strategy.
-Tried and tested instruments and concepts are to be brought into broad application and new ideas are to be discussed with practitioners and academics.
+Tried and tested instruments and concepts are to find broad application and new ideas are to be discussed with representatives from practice and science.
 Labour market and education policy instruments will be more closely interlinked, and general continuing education will be integrated, particularly with a view to future competences.
+In addition, concrete measures and activities for the further development of the continuing education system and for strengthening the culture of continuing education are to be agreed.
+Labor market and education policy instruments will be more closely interlinked, and general continuing education will be integrated, particularly with a view to future skills.
+The first National Continuing Education Conference took place in November 2023, the second is planned for the first half of 2025.

 Within the framework of the EU 2020 Strategy, Germany has set itself the goal of increasing participation in continuing education to 65 percent.
 This goal is supported by the partners of the National CET Strategy.
 Common goals are, for example, the more targeted or addressee-appropriate support of heterogeneous target groups and the development of digital competences.